-Unlike DSS schools, government and aided schools provide non-fee charging school places in Secondary 1 to Secondary 3 and all their school places are subject to the Secondary School Places Allocation system administered on a district basis.
-If we nevertheless include the supply of school places of DSS schools in the district, Sha Tin may have a projected surplus of 97 secondary classes by 2007.
+Unlike DSS schools, government and aided schools provide non-fee charging school places in Secondary 1 to Secondary 3 and all their school places are subject to the Secondary School Places Allocation system administered largely on a district basis.
+If we nevertheless include the supply of school places of DSS schools in the district (including 102ET), Sha Tin may have a projected surplus of 97 secondary classes by 2007.
+As at May 2004, there are three DSS schools in the Sha Tin District with an enrolment of 1 110 students, of whom about 66% are students with residence outside the District.

-If we include the supply of school places of DSS schools in the district, Sha Tin may have a projected surplus of 201 primary classes by 2007.
+If we nevertheless include the supply of school places of DSS schools in the District (including 102ET), Sha Tin may have a projected surplus of 201 primary classes by 2007.
+As at May 2004, there is no DSS primary school in the Sha Tin District.

-The School Allocation Committee8 has recommended the allocation of 102ET to the Hong Kong Baptist University (HKBU) for operation under the DSS mode9.
+- 7. Apart from meeting the projected demand for school places from a macro-planning perspective, our School Building Programme is designed to upgrade the quality of education and to help implement various policy objectives.
+Among other things, we would like to establish a vibrant and diversified school system to enhance choice and to promote the "through-train" mode through the allocation of school premises.
+Under the "through-train" arrangement, students of the linked primary schools are allowed to proceed to the linked secondary schools without going through the Secondary 1 school places allocation process.
+This will better enable the development of a coherent curriculum with continuity of learning experience throughout the primary and secondary schooling as well as professional collaboration between teachers of the primary and secondary sections.
+We also believe that this helps promote students' effective learning and smoothen their transition from primary to secondary education.
+The proposed project 102ET is a secondary-cum-primary school to be operated under a "through-train" arrangement. - The School Allocation Committee8 has recommended the allocation 8. of 102ET to the Hong Kong Baptist University (HKBU) for operation under the DSS mode9.
 The proposed school will be the first of its kind in Hong Kong to be sponsored by and affiliated with a university.
 It will provide a unique opportunity for fostering a close partnership between primary and secondary school teachers and university scholars.
 The Department of Education Studies of HKBU is playing a leading role in the development of this project, seeking to put contemporary educational theories into practice and to share its experience with other educational institutions in Hong Kong after the school has come into operation.
 Moreover, 102ET is located at a site next to HKBU's future school of continuing education (due to open also in 2006), which will provide two-year associate degree curricula.
 The co-location of the through-train secondary-cum-primary school with the school of continuing education will create synergy in the provision of quality education from basic to post-secondary levels.